For an Ecological Tourism!

 1. Introduction

 Before the Climate Crisis became a household word and a politician's boogie for all evils, all countries used to - many still do - treat the Environment as an externality, a dumping ground.
 Equally, nearly all countries used to - and many still do - treat Tourism & Hospitality as a low-maintenance, labour-intensive industry that magically provides ample jobs and revenue and keeps growing, like a type of benevolent tumour, by itself.
 Environment & Tourism Ministries alike were nearly always ranked last in seniority, if they ever existed at all, headed by people who had little professional & academic knowledge or experience.
 Universities too did not, and many famous ones still do not, consider Tourism as a serious topic or a separate sector worth studying, while Hospitality was confined to a technical-level education (perfect the art of smiling while working yourself to death).
 At a time when countries are fast setting up Climate Change Ministries, there is also a growing realization that Tourism & Hospitality (and Leisure) are not a joke or an afterthought, but, thanks no less to the huge number of people working directly or indirectly in this multi-sector, a protagonist in what goes by the name of "Just Transition", the quest for a better, fairer, happier, greener, global socio-economic system.
-This quest, that we hope and staunchly prefer that is constructive and peaceful, certainly includes and involves the quest for a better, progressive, ecological and democratic tourism model.
-By "democratic", in this text, we will be referring to the original direct Democracy, one which was not about holding (often divisive and polarised) elections every four years so as to choose someone to, supposedly, represent you.
-Real democracy involves you and every other citizen representing yourselves directly and participating in governance, i.e. the direct involvement of the people (the Demos) in taking decisions and exercising power (Kratos), power of and for the people).
-Equally important are processes that encourage genuine consensus building while respecting the views, interests and sensitivities of minorities - Democracy not Democraship!
+That, in turn, includes and involves the quest for an ecological (green, democratic, equitable) tourism model.

 The ongoing, combined, quintuple crisis (polycrisis), economic/systemic, social, environmental/climate, humanitarian/refugee, pandemic/public health, and now, again, the New Cold War, the spectre of nuclear MADness (Mutually Assured Destruction) and the butchery of innocent civilians in Gaza, the Ukraine and many other less geopolitically-interesting places that corporate media do not cover, is probably of no recent historical precedent in terms of endangering our presence, let alone our well-being, on this planet.
 While technological and medical progress has allowed the human population to grow, despite hundreds of treaties and fanfare, progress is agonizingly slow in terms of reducing inequality, poverty and improving conservation, social justice and human rights.
 On the contrary, in recent years, there is a rapidly growing Wealth and Health Inequality: some 3 billion people own nothing, 1% owns 45% of personal wealth, while the 0,01%, for the first time in history, own so much, about 11% of global wealth.
 Unsurprisingly, the 1% are also responsible for twice the amount of emissions as the poorest 50%!
 The world's richest and most powerful people, the Billionaire-Oligarchs of all countries have increased their wealth from 1% to 3% in the last 30 years.
 At the other end, according to the World Health Organization, one in three people still do not have access to safe drinking water!
 And we have all witnessed how poor countries were largely excluded from the supply of Covid-19 vaccines, while the oligarchs got vastly richer during the pandemic!
 The 99% now have to worry both about the end of the world and about the end of the month!